 Our reasons for using special category data

-Special category data in the EU and certain other jurisdictions refers to sensitive data such as your racial or ethnic origin, religious beliefs or health data.
+Special category data includes sensitive data such as data revealing your racial or ethnic origin, your political opinions, your religious or philosophical beliefs or trade union membership and data concerning your health, your sex life or your sexual orientation.
 We may also collect data about criminal convictions.
 We will process this data where:

 - we have your explicit consent: for the particular processing;